alanb128/audio-streaming-box/README.md

 This was the initial setup, using four pushbuttons and an [1.27" OLED screen](https://www.adafruit.com/product/1673).

+Using the [Split Body Case DIY 4.72 x 3.82 x 1.57 inch enclosure](https://www.amazon.com/gp/product/B010DHQPVW) and replacing the front and back panel with the 3d printed STL files in the "alternate" folder.

 To set this up, use raspi-config to turn on SPI for the screen.
 Then:

 ```